 Where so many agencies get it wrong is defining their difference in exactly the ways that make them the same.
 Differentiation has such broad implications.
 In simple terms, it is the thing that separates you from others in the mind of the prospect.
 That difference applies to the other agencies pitching the same business, but it also applies to the agencies who are currently working for the brand.
 You don’t want to be more of the same or just one of the herd.
 We have all known marketers whose strategy is to be as good as their competitor.
 Wrong!
 Don’t be a bad client when it comes to your agency.

 There is no doubt that differentiation is a big challenge.
 You might look to the tried and true for help like Jack Trout’s Differentiate or Die.
-Or you might look to the future with cutting edge research like Stephen Denny’s KGM2020 initiative.
+Or you might look to Hinge, experts at professional services marketing.
 I suggest both – get insight and inspiration, but then get down to business.
 Remember, what marketers look for is a difference that is meaningful to them, and that answers the challenges they hire an agency for.

 Results, experience, services, people are all important but typically not differentiators.
 Digital expertise, full-service capabilities, 100 years in business are facts but not differentiators.
 A packed trophy case, high energy office, a cute office dog – sorry no. All good things but they don’t win the business and rarely get you in the door.
 Every agency claims extraordinary results, lots of awards, years of experience.
 These are the table stakes and not the difference.
 It’s all the same stuff every agency claims as to their difference but to a marketer why does it matter.

 So what can an agency do to find its difference?